Tulsi Gowda: Knowledge

-Gowda is known by environmentalists as the "Encyclopedia of the Forest" and by her tribe as the "tree goddess" because of her knowledge of the forest and its plants.
+Gowda was known by environmentalists as the "Encyclopedia of the Forest" and by her tribe as the "tree goddess" because of her knowledge of the forest and its plants.
 She is known for her ability to identify the mother tree of every species of tree in the forest no matter where it is.
 Mother trees are significant because of their age and size, which make them the most connected nodes in the forest.
 These underground nodes are used to connect mother trees with saplings and seedlings as the mother tree exchanges nitrogen and nutrients.
-Gowda is also an expert in seed collecting, the extraction of seeds from mother trees in order to regenerate and regrow entire plant species.
-It is a difficult process as the seeds must be collected at the peak of germination from the mother tree in order to ensure the survival of the seedlings and Gowda is able to work out this exact time.
+Gowda was also an expert in seed collecting, the extraction of seeds from mother trees in order to regenerate and regrow entire plant species.
+It is a difficult process as the seeds must be collected at the peak of germination from the mother tree in order to ensure the survival of the seedlings and Gowda was able to work out this exact time.

-Gowda cannot explain how she gathered her knowledge of the forest, but says it is as if she can "speak the language of the forest."
+Gowda could not explain how she gathered her knowledge of the forest, but said it is as if she can "speak the language of the forest."
 In the traditions of her tribe, the Halakki Vokkaliga, the matriarchy is connected to nature and cares for the land.

 Legacy

 Gowda is estimated to have planted in the range of one lakh (100,000) trees in Karnataka on her own.
 These contributions have made a lasting impact on the members of her community as well.
 Nagaraja Gowda of Uttara Kannada District, who works for the welfare of the Halakki tribe, says Gowda is the pride of their community: "she has invaluable knowledge of the forest and medicinal plants.
 Nobody has documented it and she is not a good communicator, so it is difficult to understand her contribution unless you've seen her work."

 Yellappa Reddy, a retired officer, also commends Gowda's lasting commitment to her community, citing the fact that Gowda has planted and identified over 300 medicinal plants that have since been used to treat ailments within their village.

-Although Gowda has retired from the Karnataka Forestry Department, she continues to teach the children of her village about the importance of the forest as well as how to find and care for seeds.
+Although Gowda had retired from the Karnataka Forestry Department, she continued to teach the children of her village about the importance of the forest as well as how to find and care for seeds.

-Gowda has also championed women's rights within her village.
+Gowda also championed women's rights within her village.
 When another Halakki woman was threatened with a gun after an altercation, Gowda came to her aid stating that she will "protest fiercely if the perpetrator of the crime isn't punished."

+Death

+Gowda died on 16 December 2024, at the age of 86.